dEYAN Vidyaratha Kissoon

 I have an active interest in promoting gender justice, child protection and equality for lesbian, gay, bisexual and transgendered (LGBT) persons.
 I do this through education and advocacy, using a human rights framework.

 My skills include managing projects, including monitoring and evaluation.
-I have been involved in research and documentation.

 I also work in the application of Information and Communications Technology for Development (ICT4D).
 I have skills in building systems requirements and web-based content management applications.
 Details are available here.

 Title : Rapporteur services for workshop on Revision of the Amerindian Act

 Client : Volunteer Youth Corps/Guyana Civil Society Leadership Project